Doxuno

 RESOURCE COMMITMENTS

-The Parties agree to commit the following resources to support the collaboration under this MOU: First Party: 2 full-time staff, office space, community outreach network.
+The Parties agree to commit the following resources to support the collaboration: First Party: 2 full-time staff, office space, community outreach network.
 Second Party: Computer lab with 30 workstations, 3 technical instructors, proprietary learning platform..
-Each Party shall bear the cost of its own resources committed under this Section, unless otherwise agreed in writing.
-Resources provided by either Party shall remain the property of the providing Party and shall be returned upon expiration or termination of this MOU.
-Neither Party shall have any claim to the other Party's resources beyond the scope of this MOU.
+Each Party shall bear the cost of its own committed resources unless otherwise agreed in writing.
+Resources provided by a Party remain its property and shall be returned upon expiration or termination.

 FINANCIAL CONTRIBUTIONS

-The Parties agree to the following financial arrangements in connection with their collaboration under this MOU: First Party contributes $50,000 annually for program operations.
+The Parties agree to the following financial arrangements: First Party contributes $50,000 annually for program operations.
 Second Party contributes $30,000 in technology and equipment.
 Shared costs for marketing materials split 60/40..
-All financial contributions shall be made in accordance with the schedules and procedures agreed upon by the Parties.
-Each Party shall maintain accurate records of its financial contributions and expenditures related to this MOU and shall make such records available for review by the other Party upon reasonable request.
-Neither Party shall incur expenses or obligations on behalf of the other Party without prior written authorization.
+Contributions shall be made per the agreed schedules; each Party shall keep accurate records and make them available on reasonable request.
+Neither Party shall incur expenses on the other's behalf without prior written authorization.

 REPORTING REQUIREMENTS

 The Parties agree to the following reporting requirements: Monthly progress reports due by the 15th of each month.
 Quarterly review meetings.
 Annual impact assessment report..
-Each Party shall prepare and submit reports in a timely manner, using formats and templates agreed upon by the Parties.
-Reports shall include sufficient detail to enable the other Party to assess progress toward the objectives set forth in this MOU.
-The Parties shall review reports jointly and shall use the information contained therein to guide their ongoing collaboration and decision-making.
+Reports shall be timely, use agreed formats, and contain sufficient detail for the other Party to assess progress.
+The Parties shall review reports jointly.

 COMMUNICATION PROTOCOL

-The Parties agree to maintain open and regular communication throughout the duration of this MOU in accordance with the following protocol: Weekly status calls every Monday at 10:00 AM ET.
+The Parties shall maintain open and regular communication in accordance with the following protocol: Weekly status calls every Monday at 10:00 AM ET.
 Monthly in-person meetings alternating between locations.
 Emergency communications via designated contact persons..
-Each Party shall designate a primary contact person who shall be responsible for receiving and transmitting communications under this MOU.
-The Parties shall respond to communications from the other Party within a reasonable time, and shall promptly escalate any issues or concerns that cannot be resolved at the working level to senior management for resolution.
+Each Party shall designate a primary contact, respond within a reasonable time, and escalate unresolved issues to senior management.

 DISPUTE RESOLUTION